iris-hep/iris-hep.github.io/pages/fellows/benzillaist.md

     modification of the ACTS portion of the iLCSoft software and analyzing the output in order to provide accurate and precise detection of elections.
 mentors:
-  - Simone Pagan Griso - (Berkeley National Laboratory)
+  - Simone Pagan Griso (Lawrence Berkeley National Laboratory)
   - Sergo Jindariani (Fermilab)

 proposal: /assets/pdf/fellows-2022/023-proposal-Ben-Kuchma.pdf